morphy76/lang-actor/design/graph.md

-# Design principles of the actor model
+# Design principles of the graph model

 ## Graph